matteoramazzotti/CircoTax/README.md

 > [!NOTE]
-> The function *CircoTax_custom()* can take the same optional arguments as *CircoTax()* but defaults to different values.
+> The function *CircoTax_custom()* can also take optional arguments.
 More information regarding this can be found in the Documentation.

 ### How to plot a CircoTax using Auto DA functions